hettlage/token-auth-request/docs/quickstart.rst

        "password": "WakandaForever"
    }

 Then you may make your life easier by using `token-auth-requests`.
 (Your token based authentication server works slightly differently?
 Don't worry, we'll cover that case below.)
-This package essentially provides a method `auth_session`, which accepts a username, password and the URL from which a token can be requested and returns an HTTP requests session.
+This package essentially provides a method `auth_session`, which returns an HTTP requests session that supports token based authentication.
 This session has all the functionality of a `Session` object of the `requests <http://docs.python-requests.org/>`_ library.

+To enable authentication, you need to call the session's `login` method with the username, password and URL for requesting an authentication token.

 For example, if there is a GET route `/enemies` and a POST route `/save-the-world`, we could do the following.

 .. code-block:: python

+   session = auth_session()
-   session = auth_session(username='tchalla', password='WakandaForver', token_url='http://api.wakanda.gov.wk/token')
+   session.login(username='tchalla', password='WakandaForver', token_url='http://api.wakanda.gov.wk/token')

    # who are the enemies?
    r = session.get('http://api.wakanda.gov.wk/enemies')